-The City of Gainesville has operated the Regional Transit System (RTS) at 100 SE 10th Avenue since 1981.
-The site expanded over the years to include Parcels A1, A2, B and C (see Figure 1) using federal and state transit grants and associated funding.
-Now that RTS has relocated primary operations and maintenance to the new facility located at 34 SE 13th Road, the City should consider potential uses or disposition of the site, subject to the interests of the federal and state grant agencies as to all four parcels and the reverter interest of Alachua County as to Parcel A1.
-City staff seeks direction from the City Commission on future uses of the parcels of land identified as A1, A2, B and C located at 100 SE 10th Avenue.
+The City of Gainesville has operated the regional transit system at 100 SE 10 Avenue since 1981.
+The site expanded over the years to include Parcel A1, A2, B and C (Figure 1) using federal and state transit grants and associated funding.
+Now that the regional transit system has relocated primary operations and maintenance into the new facility located at 34 SE 13 Road, the City should consider potential uses or disposition of the site, subject to the interests of the federal and state grant agencies as to all four parcels and the reverter interest of Alachua County as to Parcel A1.
+The Staff seeks direction from the City Commission on future uses of the parcels of land identified as A1, A2, B and C located at 100 SE 10th Avenue.